Agriculture and Natural Resources Activities Day

 Friday, December 2, 2022

 Ag & NatR Activities Day (ANRAD) has been taking place at the University of Minnesota, Crookston for over 50 years.
 It is an annual event that allows area high school students the opportunity to participate in agricultural activities.
-There are over 15 contests for students to compete in.
+There are 15 contests for students to compete in.
 The contests are overseen by UMC Agriculture and Natural Resources Department faculty.
-In 2019, over 50 high schools participated in this event.
+In 2021, over 50 high schools participated in this event.

 Some livestock contests may be held in unheated areas.
 Please have students dress accordingly.